Goods for Alaska

 |Min.
 Thickness: 0.13” (71% loss)|

-Engineering studies show that Port of Anchorage docks are severely corroded and its wharf piles have been classified as being in poor condition since 2000.
+Engineering studies show that Port of Alaska docks are severely corroded and its wharf piles have been classified as being in poor condition since 2000.
 Anchorage currently spends more than $5 million annually to maintain operational capacity of existing wharf piles and other aging Port infrastructure, but this work does little to enhance the facility’s earthquake survivability.

-This situation imperils Alaska’s economy because the State does not have cargo import capacity or infrastructure that could adequately substitute for the Port of Anchorage if it is significantly damaged by an earthquake or other disaster.
-All other Southcentral Alaska deep-water ports combined do not have the cargo-import capacity to cost-effectively replace the Port of Anchorage, and alternative transport modes have other challenges.
+This situation imperils Alaska’s economy because the State does not have cargo import capacity or infrastructure that could adequately substitute for the Port of Alaska if it is significantly damaged by an earthquake or other disaster.
+All other Southcentral Alaska deep-water ports combined do not have the cargo-import capacity to cost-effectively replace the Port of Alaska, and alternative transport modes have other challenges.
 Trucking goods to Anchorage from lower-48 suppliers, for example, can be as fast as ship transport but typically costs two or more times as much per pound, depending upon fuel prices and other factors.
 Barge transport can cost less than ship transport, but barges carry significantly less cargo and typically take ten days or more compared with three days by ship, and barge operations are highly weather dependent.
 Air transport is significantly faster than ship transport, but can cost four or more times as much and has severe size and weight limitations.
 And there are no lower-48 rail or pipeline options for importing goods into Alaska.

-The aging Port of Anchorage docks are the single biggest hazard to Alaska’s import supply chain because they are a single point of failure and are (currently) unlikely to survive another major earthquake.
-Unlike the lower-48 states, Alaska does not have population density that economically supports redundant facilities or cargo-handling capacity to substitute for the Port of Anchorage.
-Consequently, the most cost-effective way to safeguard Southcentral Alaska import capacity is to replace the Port of Anchorage’s existing docks with modern facilities that are designed and constructed to survive a 1,000-year seismic event, which exceeds the 1964 earthquake.
+The aging Port of Alaska docks are the single biggest hazard to Alaska’s import supply chain because they are a single point of failure and are (currently) unlikely to survive another major earthquake.
+Unlike the lower-48 states, Alaska does not have population density that economically supports redundant facilities or cargo-handling capacity to substitute for the Port of Alaska.
+Consequently, the most cost-effective way to safeguard Southcentral Alaska import capacity is to replace the Port of Alaska’s existing docks with modern facilities that are designed and constructed to survive a 1,000-year seismic event, which exceeds the 1964 earthquake.
 Key portions of the new fuel and cargo facilities will be designed to be operational within seven days of any anticipated earthquake so that the port could support regional disaster recovery efforts any time of the year.

 The POA is an enterprise department under the Municipality of Anchorage.
 As an enterprise, the Port is distinguished from other types of municipal departments, largely because it creates enough revenue to support its operations along with paying annual fees to the municipality.